AstrobioMike/AstrobioMike.github.io/amplicon/dada2_workflow_ex.md

   # and now let's sort that table by the baseMean column
 sigtab_deseq_altered_vs_glassy_with_tax[order(sigtab_deseq_altered_vs_glassy_with_tax$baseMean, decreasing=T), ]

-  # this puts sequence derived from an Actinobacteria at the top that was detected in ~10 log2fold greater abundance in the glassy basalts than in the more highly altered basalts
+  # this puts a sequence derived from a Rhizobiales at the second to highest (first is unclassified) that was detected in ~7 log2fold greater abundance in the glassy basalts than in the highly altered basalts
 ```

 If you glance through the taxonomy of our significant table here, you'll see several have the same designations.
-It's possible this is one of those cases where the single-nucleotide resolution approach more inhibits your cause than helps it.
-You can imagine that with organisms having multiple copies of the 16S rRNA gene, but those copies aren't identical (which happens a lot), this could be muddying what you're looking for here by splitting the signal up and weaking it.
-Another way to look at this would be to sum the ASVs by the same genus designations, or to go back and cluster them into some form of OTU (after identifying ASVs) – in which case you'd still be using the ASV units, but then clustering them at some arbitrary level to see if that level of resolution is more revealing for the system you're looking at.
+It's possible this is one of those cases where the single-nucleotide resolution approach more inhibits our cause than helps it.
+You can imagine that with organisms having multiple copies of the 16S rRNA gene, which may not be identical, this could be muddying what we're looking for here by splitting the signal up and weaking it.
+Another way to look at this would be to sum the ASVs by the same genus designations, or to go back and cluster them into some form of OTU (after identifying ASVs) – in which case we'd still be using the ASV units, but then clustering them at some arbitrary level to see if that level of resolution is more revealing for the system we're looking at.
 <br>
 <br>